kubapk/code-repository/README.md

-# Coding projects
+# 🧑‍💻 Code repository
-Find a collection of code I have worked on throughout my Physics degree.
-All code is in Python.
+Code I have created as part of projects mostly related to Physics.